 I knew something had to give.

-I did a little reading behind the psychology of toddler aggression, and I found that it’s usually motivated by fear or frustration.
+I did some reading on the psychology of toddler aggression, and I found that it’s usually motivated by fear or frustration.

 Soon, that alternative became his immediate go-to reaction.

-Once you understand what causes toddler hitting and biting, you can try these steps to prevent the behavior.
+Once you understand what causes toddler biting and hitting, you can try these steps to prevent the behavior.

-Adults, without meaning to, often convey an unwillingness to experience a child’s big emotions.
-We tell little ones to stop crying, stop screaming, quit throwing a fit.
+Adults often convey an unwillingness to experience a child’s big emotions without meaning to.
+If we see our toddler biting, we look for a quick fix to mitigate the situation without seeing it from the child’s perspective.
+We tell little ones to stop crying, stop screaming, and quit throwing a fit.

-(Yet, there are plenty of psychologists who will tell you the truth: toddlers aren’t developmentally ready to control their emotions).
+(Yet, plenty of psychologists will tell you the truth: toddlers aren’t developmentally ready to control their emotions).

 So, without meaning to, I taught my son to suppress his emotions and keep himself from crying when he was upset.

-I realized he didn’t know how to process his emotions, and that’s why he kept hitting.
+I realized he didn’t know how to process his emotions, so he kept hitting.
 He might have even thought it was bad to have an emotional meltdown, especially because his daycare teachers kept punishing him for these outbursts.

 He was also getting time-outs at home for hitting and other aggressive behaviors.
 I have since learned that time-outs can be counter-productive when it comes to preventing your toddler from hitting.